Paul-Hebert/Front-end-Developer-Interview-Questions/README.md

 * How would you use CSS to make a website display well across different screen sizes?
 * What are some of the restrictions when developing HTML emails?
 * Describe Floats and how they work.
-* Describe z-index and how stacking context is formed.
 * What are the various clearing techniques and which is appropriate for what context?
 * How would you approach fixing browser-specific styling issues?
 * What are the different ways to visually hide content?